-Outlined below are Ex Parte procedures and Petitions for Involuntary Placements as these are the types of filings that are most common in our office.
+Outlined below are Ex Parte procedures pertaining to Baker Acts and Marchman Acts (Substance Abuse Services), Petitions for Involuntary Placement and Risk Protection Orders as these are the most common filings received within our office.
 Petitions to Determine Incapacity are filed in conjunction with Petitions for Appointment of Guardian, and the petitioner is required to be represented by an attorney.
-Petitions for Adult Protective Services are filed by the Florida Department of Children and Families and are usually filed on behalf of an elderly person whom they have reason to believe is in danger of being taken advantage of in some way.

 Ex Parte Procedures

-Ex Parte procedures for either Baker Act or Substance Abuse cases consist of a layperson, such as a family member or friend, filing a petition with the court to have someone taken into a mental health facility for evaluation and treatment.
-The person for which treatment is being sought is referred to as the "respondent."
+Ex Parte procedures for either Baker Act or Marchman Act cases consists of a layperson, such as a family member or friend, filing a petition with the court to have someone taken into a mental health facility for evaluation and treatment.
+The person for which treatment is being sought is referred to as the “respondent.”"

 In this type of situation the petitioner fills out a "Report to Court" form with the help of a counselor at a Baker Act/Subtance Abuse Receiving facility.
 The counselor will verify with the petitioner that the respondent is in fact a danger to him/herself or others.
 If this is not the situation, the counselor will not recommend that the Petition for Evaluation be granted, which can certainly affect the judge's decision.